Hiroyugane/omv_motd/README.md

 ## About this fork

-This fork will become a customized and more structurized approach to the original motd(-python)-script by fedya, which got forked
+This fork will become a customized and more structurized approach to the original motd(-python)-script by fedya, which got forked.
-(this rep got deleted and reforked a couple times the past days.
-It's been due to complications with being a beginner with github and privacy-stuff)
+Once it will be an actual (beta)-release, anyone should be able to use it on debian-based systems and it should be possible to write own extensions or modules for the data *you* want to see

 ## Roadmap-preview